Money Tracker for Small Businesses in Kenya: Reduce Taxes and Grow Faster.

 ✅ Why Expense Tracking is Key for Kenyan MSMEs

 Ready to save?
-Here are 7 smart tips to help you track your expenses and reduce your tax burden legally.
+Here are 7 simple tips to help you track your expenses and reduce your tax burden legally.

 💡 1.
 Use a Simple Expense Tracker App or Spreadsheet

 No need for expensive software.
-Tools like BiasharaBook, or even a Google Sheet can help.
+A basic money tracker app, Google Sheet or even a simple tool like BiasharaBook can help.
 Just log the date, item, amount, and purpose of each expense.

 💼 2.
 Separate Business and Personal Finances